29 March - 2 April 2016, National Theatre

 Sarah Jayne Blakemore & Kate Mills

-The published text includes a Blueprint featuring a series of exercises, resources and activities to help schools, youth-theatre groups and young companies create and perform their very own Brainstorm.
+The script for Brainstorm was published in 2016 with an a blueprint featuring a series of exercises, resources and activities to enable schools, youth-theatre groups and young companies create and perform their very own Brainstorm.

 "This is a very cunningly put together piece, drawing with unflinching honesty on material excavated from the young people’s own lives ... and capturing the hormonal rush and wild mood swings of teenage existence."